MicrosoftDocs/memdocs/sccm/desktop-analytics/tutorial-office-365.md

 ## Connect Configuration Manager

-Use this procedure to connect Configuration Manager to Desktop Analytics, and configure device settings.
+Use this procedure to update Configuration Manager, connect to Desktop Analytics, and configure device settings.
 This procedure is a one-time process to attach your hierarchy to the cloud service.

+### Update Configuration Manager

+Install the Configuration Manager version 1810 update rollup (4486457) to support integration with Desktop Analytics.
+For more information on this update, see [Update rollup for Configuration Manager current branch, version 1810](https://support.microsoft.com/help/4486457).

+1. Update the site with the update rollup for version 1810.
+For more information, see [Install in-console updates](/sccm/core/servers/manage/install-in-console-updates).

+2. Update clients.
+To simplify this process, consider using automatic client upgrade.
+For more information, see [Upgrade clients](/sccm/core/clients/manage/upgrade/upgrade-clients#automatic-client-upgrade).

+### Connect to the service

 1. In the Configuration Manager console, go to the **Administration** workspace, expand **Cloud Services**, and select the **Azure Services** node.
 Select **Configure Azure Services** in the ribbon.